-You might be able to save 10 cents to 39.6 cents for every dollar you decrease your taxable income by claiming itemized deductions.
+By claiming itemized deductions in 2017, you might be able to save 10 cents to 39.6 cents for every dollar you decrease your taxable income over the decrease you’d get from the standard deduction.
 The amount you save depends on your tax bracket.

 Medical and dental expenses

-Medical expenses include some expenses you pay out-of-pocket for medical care.
+Medical expenses include qualified expenses you pay out-of-pocket for medical care, such as doctor’s visits and prescription drugs.
 However, for medical expenses to be deductible for 2017, they must:

 - Not be reimbursed in any manner — including by an insurance company